ahrumnoh/team-profileGenerator/README.md

 ## 😎 What can you add in this ganerator ?

-* Title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
-* This is displayed as the title of the README
-* Installation instructions, usage information, contribution guidelines, and test instructions
-* Is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests
-* Can choose a license for my application from a list of options
+* my team members and their information
+* email address in the HTML
 * GitHub username
+* Team manager’s name, employee ID, email address, and office number
-* Email address
+* Engineer option
+* Engineer’s name, ID, email, and GitHub username, and I am taken back to the menu
+* Intern’s name, ID, email, and school, and I am taken back to the menu
+* Exit the application, and the HTML is generated

 ❤ Thank you so much for your time :)